La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 je'u
 : interjection: truly

-The verbs for names of family members have a similar place structure:
+The words for names of family members have a similar place structure:

 speni
 : $x_1$ is a husband/wife of $x_2$